-Position Name Number of No. of Meetings Percentage of Meetings Held in Attended Attendance 2024 Member Angelo Raymundo Q. Valencia 15 2 2 100% Member Leonides Juan Mariano C. Virata 16 1 1 100%
+Position Name Number of Meetings Held in 2024 No. of Meetings Attended Percentage of Attendance Member Angelo Raymundo Q. Valencia 15 2 2 100% Member Leonides Juan Mariano C. Virata 16 1 1 100%

 Finance Committee

 The primary purpose of the Committee is to oversee the Company's capital structure, financial policies and strategies, and investment activities, including but not limited to, capital raising, capital adequacy and capital planning processes, dividend policy, acquisitions, mergers, and divestments, treasury management and activities, and financing proposals, that may be brought to the Board for approval and to take such action and make such reports and recommendations to the Board as it deems advisable.
 The Committee was created in November 2024 and the first meeting was in February 2025.
 Members of the Committee are the following: